gnosis/conditional-tokens-docs/docs/pmtutorial1.md

 In this Tutorial we will cover:

 - Prediction Market Use Case
-- How to prepare a condition
+- Prepare a condition
-- How to Tie in the market maker
+- Tie in the market maker
-- How to enable trading
+- Enable trading
-- How to resolve Market
+- Resolve Market
-- How to redeem positions
+- Redeem positions

 During this Tutorial we will guide you through setting up a prediction market.
 It will serve as an example to make you familiar with the different terms.
 You can use to build any other predicition market use case e.g. a prediction market for political events, price forecasting etc.